aceismtemple/new-heavens-and-a-new-earth/Topics/isaiah6517.md

 ## **Isaiah 65:17 — “For behold, I create new heavens and a new earth…”**

-When God speaks these words through Isaiah, He is giving Israel a vision of complete renewal — a future reality so transformed that the old sorrows, failures, and troubles will not even come to mind.
+When HaShem speaks these words through Isaiah, He is giving Israel a vision of complete renewal — a future reality so transformed that the old sorrows, failures, and troubles will not even come to mind.

 But what does “new heavens and new earth” mean in Isaiah’s context?